trampgeek/jobe/README.md

 to reference the JOBE_SERVER, e.g. by replacing *localhost* with its IP number, and re-run the tester with the same command from the client machine.

+## Updating Jobe

+If you wish to update an existing version of Jobe to a new one, simply `cd` into the Jobe directory, do a `git pull` to update the code, then rerun the installer as before, i.e.

+    sudo ./install

 ## Debugging

 If you have problems installing Jobe, here are some things to check.